lexuszhi1990/Gluon-FashionAI-Attributes/README.md

 #### training

-update training paremater for tasks in `src/config.py`, for example:
+update training parameters for tasks in `src/config.py`, for example:

 ```
 'lapel_design_labels' : {